ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hue/README.md

 * (foxriver76) we have corrected the min max of color temperature (empirically found)

 ### 3.5.11 (2021-05-02)
-* (foxriver76) we now update objects if type has changed
+* (foxriver76) we now update objects if a type has changed

 ### 3.5.10 (2021-04-30)
 * (foxriver76) we removed the common.max from lightlevel, was 17,000 but can be much higher